Boobae-Vivian/SQL-TASK-2-SALES-ANALYSIS/README.md

 ### 3. Calculate the total profit specifically generated in the WEST Region:

-To compute the total profit specifically generated in the West region, we will utilize the SELECT function, the SUM aggregation, the aliasing feature, and the WHERE CLAUSE function.
+To compute the total profit specifically generated in the West region, we will utilize the SELECT function, the SUM aggregation, the AS (aliasing feature), and the WHERE CLAUSE function.
 The syntax for this operation is presented below:

 ```sql
 SELECT ROUND(SUM(Profit), 2) AS `Total Profit` FROM Stores